 Attention Deficit Hyperactivity Disorder, ADHD, is one of the most

-common mental disorders that develop in children.
+common mental health disorders that develop in children.
 Children with ADHD

 have impaired functioning in multiple settings, including home, school,